jdan/Melopy/README.md

     $ pip install melopy

-If this doesn't work, you may need to use
+If this doesn't work, you may need to use:

     $ sudo pip install melopy

-and enter your computer's password
+and enter your computer's password.

 ### Load it